Here are quick weekend trips from Dallas to get to before dinner.

 Summer visits to the resort are two-fold.
 You can enjoy the resort pool and Paradise Springs only for resort guests.

-Of course, the Gaylord Texan is only minutes from Dallas— a staycation I always recommend with the family.
+Of course, the Gaylord Texan is only minutes from Dallas – a staycation at Gaylord Texan is something I always recommend with the family.

 Our neighboring state Oklahoma has wonderful places to visit as well.
 Turner Falls can easily be one of the best day trips from Dallas, but there are cabins everywhere you turn in that area, plus good homemade pies.
 If you’re interested in this area, Kim wrote an article about a Turner Falls Day Trip when she took her grandson there a couple of years ago.

-Broken Bow, OK, is a beautiful place to get away to – it’s only a 3-hour drive from Dallas.
-You may want to take a long weekend to enjoy all the area’s outdoor activities.
+Broken Bow is a beautiful place to get away to – it’s only a 3-hour drive from Dallas.
+You may want to take a long weekend to enjoy the area’s outdoor activities.